 Compatibility - what other products and software does the school already use that need to integrate with the devices?
 The rapid and increasingly important move towards cloud connectivity means that this is likely to be a key factor in your choice of devices.
 The biggest players in the device market are also the biggest players in the cloud platforms - Google, Apple and Microsoft.
 Each vendor’s cloud tools work best on their own platforms.
 If you are considering using multiple devices you may need to consider, for example, how well Google Apps works on an iPad or whether Office 365 works well enough on a Chromebook.
 While there is likely to be some level of compatibility between systems there are also likely to be some compromises.
 Although compatibility between devices/platforms is improving all the time, the only sure-fire way to determine it is to get hands-on and do some trials.

 Shared Use - an issue particular to schools is that a device could be used by many different people during the day.
 It tends to be easier if the experience is particular to the person logged-in e.g. they can get their email, files, apps, settings, passwords, shortcuts etc. Generic user set-ups tend to be a little more limited because the environment is not configured optimally for the particular needs of each individual.

 Knowledge and Support - what is available for the specific device and its ecosystems in the education community?

-Touch screen - this might come as standard for some devices or be available at an increased price for others.
+Touch screen and stylus support - this might come as standard for some devices or be available at an increased price for others.
 Consider the benefits that a touch interface will bring against the additional cost.
 There is increasing research about the importance of ‘inking’ in learning, such as students’ ability to write directly onto their device or to annotate notes and diagrams.
 For any screens that are touched, think about how to keep them clean.
 For styluses, think about how to ensure they are not lost along with potential replacement costs if they are.

 Form Factor - the different types of device commonly available are: